ruanodendaal/word-counter/README.md

 - Remove any unwanted characters from the string
 - Iterate through and count all words.
 - Calculate if a particular word count is a prime number.
-- Output result including if a prime number e.g. "'the' appeared 41 times.
-41 is a Prime number".
+- Output result including if a prime number e.g. "'the'  frequency: 41 | Prime number?  true".

 Then I decided on which testing framework.
 Jasmine since it's one I know and have used.